 - Special invitation-only concerts or shows sponsored by the marketer.

 - Sponsored services or products to allow people to experience these offerings while engaged in another activity.

 - Sponsorship of events where the target market demographic would gather.
 In this case, the marketer seeks to be associated as an organization that serves and understands the market.
 This goes beyond merely throwing money at an event to have a logo plastered on a sign!
 If going for the experiential factor, marketers will take it one more step to become involved in the actual event itself with their products, personnel or services.

 - Unique, one-of-a-kind experiences that are only made available to a limited (and targeted!) market segment.
 This might include the opportunity to meet a celebrity, participate in a "tell your grandchildren someday" type activity, a behind the scenes tour or other memorable experiences not available to the general public.

 As is obvious, this is done with a non-sales approach by:

 - Increasing the number of "touches" that a business has with potential customers in a positive, non-threatening way.

 - Building positive recognition of a brand.
-Click here to learn what is a brand promise.

 - Utilizing an inbound marketing strategy that attracts instead of hunts customers.